marph91/jimmy/docs/import_instructions.md

 Since Logseq doesn't support folders, this will only work with "flat exports".
 I. e. where all Markdown files are in the root folder.
 It works for example with [Google Keep](formats/google_keep.md).

 1. Use the arguments `--output-folder "pages" --global-resource-folder "../assets"`.
 This exports the Markdown notes to the `pages` folder and the resources next to it in a `assets` folder.
 Just like it is in Logseq.
-A complete command could look like `jimmy-cli-linux takeout-20240401T160516Z-001.zip --format google_keep --output-folder "pages" --global-resource-folder "../assets"`
+A complete command could look like `jimmy-linux cli takeout-20240401T160516Z-001.zip --format google_keep --output-folder "pages" --global-resource-folder "../assets"`
 2. Either copy the folders to your Logseq graph or open them as new graph to check how it looks.

 ## Notion